 The chorus’s members include teachers, professors, nurses, executives, students, artists, activists, mothers, and grandmothers.
 We care deeply about our community and about each other.
-Our singers come from 19 communities in Orange County as well as Long Beach, Torrance, and Los Angeles.
+Our singers come from 22 communities in Orange County as well as communities in Los Angeles, San Bernardino, and San Diego counties.
 We come from a variety of backgrounds and experiences but are bound by our love of choral music and the shared experience of creating it together.
 Our members also enjoy social gatherings and dinners out, and friendships flourish along with great music-making.
 Many of our singers made their Carnegie Hall debut performing Kirke Mechem’s Songs of the Slave under the baton of Eliza Rubenstein in June 2017.

 Audition for the OCWC!